bitrise-io/devcenter/_articles/reviews/getting-started-with-flutter-apps.md

 To deploy your app to Google Play, you need to export an APK file and sign it.
 You can [configure the signing](https://flutter.io/docs/deployment/android#configure-signing-in-gradle) in the app's `build.gradle` file and then Flutter will sign your app during the build phase.

 In this guide, we'll walk you through how to sign your APK file on Bitrise and then deploy the app to Google Play.
-You will need to [create a keystore file](https://flutter.io/docs/deployment/android#create-a-keystore).
+First, you will need to [create a keystore file](https://flutter.io/docs/deployment/android#create-a-keystore) and then upload it to Bitrise.

-1.
+1. Open your app's Workflow Editor.
+2. Go to the `Code Signing` tab.
+3. Drag-and-drop your keystore file to the `ANDROID KEYSTORE FILE` field.
+4. Fill out the `Keystore password`, `Keystore alias`, and `Private key password` fields and click `Save metadata`.

+Once that is done, you are ready to configure a workflow to deploy the app.

 1. Make sure you are in sync with Google Play Store!

-Learn how to
+   Learn how to:
    * [register to Google Play Store and set up your project](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#register-to-google-play-store-and-set-up-your-first-project)
    * set up [Google Play API access](https://devcenter.bitrise.io/tutorials/deploy/android-deployment/#set-up-google-play-api-access)
 2. In your Bitrise `Dashboard`, go to `Code Signing` tab and upload the service account JSON key into the `GENERIC FILE STORAGE.`
 3. Copy the env key which stores your uploaded file’s url.

    For example: `BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
-4. Add the `Google Play Deploy` step after the `Sign APK` step in your deploy workflow.
+4. Add the `Google Play Deploy` Step after the `Sign APK` Step in your deploy workflow.
 5. Fill out the required input fields as follows:
    * `Service Account JSON key file path`: This field can accept a remote URL so you have to provide the environment variable which contains your uploaded service account JSON key.
 For example: `$BITRISEIO_SERVICE_ACCOUNT_JSON_KEY_URL`
    * `Package name`: the package name of your Android app